 Place your berries in a bowl and toss them gently with granulated sugar, lemon juice, tapioca, and a sprinkle of nutmeg.
 Set aside while you roll out your pie dough.
 Most importantly, you’ll want to make sure to keep your pie dough cold.
 Should it warm up too much while you’re working, simply place it back in the fridge for a bit.

-How to make a lattice style crust:
+How do I make a lattice pie crust?

-Roll out a piece of pie dough.
+Step 1: Roll out a piece of pie dough.
 Then cut into strips either using a small pizza cutter or pastry cutter.
 Here I used a simple cutter, occasionally I’ll use a pasta cutter that will give you a crimped edge.
 That’s pretty too when you’re looking to make your pie a little more fancy.

-Lay strips of pie dough going the same direction over the entire pie.
+Step 2: Lay strips of pie dough going the same direction over the entire pie.
 Then fold back every other piece of dough and weave in another strip of pie dough going the opposite direction.
 Continue this process until you have completed the entire pie.
 Fold under the edges and crimp.
 Then brush with egg wash and bake in a preheated 400 degree oven for about 1 hour or so.

 How to keep your pie crust from burning: